 Flour Blends Tested:

-- My DIY Gluten Free Flour Blend also works well, you may need a little more liquid than with the Cup4Cup flour.
+- My DIY Gluten Free Flour Blend also was great, but you may need 2-3 TBSP of additional liquid than with the Cup4Cup flour.

 Ingredient Notes: